wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     *   (d) wilfully contravenes [section 31E][51].

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $300,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $300,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.

-    Section 31F: substituted, on 1 December 2002, by [section 28][247] of the Takeovers Amendment Act 2002 (2002 No 45).
+    Section 31F: substituted, on 1 December 2002, by [section 28][250] of the Takeovers Amendment Act 2002 (2002 No 45).

+    Section 31F(2): amended\], on 1 July 2013, by [section 413][251] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Appeals

 \[Repealed\]

-*   Heading: repealed, on 1 December 2002, by [section 29][248] of the Takeovers Amendment Act 2002 (2002 No 45).
+*   Heading: repealed, on 1 December 2002, by [section 29][252] of the Takeovers Amendment Act 2002 (2002 No 45).

 ##### 31G Rights of appeal

 *   A person who is aggrieved by an act or decision of the Panel or Registrar, or of any person authorised by the Panel or Registrar, under any of [sections 31A to 31C][45] may appeal against the act or decision to the court.

-    Compare: 1978 No 103 [ss 68(1)][249], [69A(1)][250]
+    Compare: 1978 No 103 [ss 68(1)][253], [69A(1)][254]

-    Section 31G: inserted, on 1 June 2001, by [section 9][232] of the Takeovers Amendment Act 2001 (2001 No 30).
+    Section 31G: inserted, on 1 June 2001, by [section 9][235] of the Takeovers Amendment Act 2001 (2001 No 30).

-    Section 31G: amended, on 1 December 2002, by [section 30][251] of the Takeovers Amendment Act 2002 (2002 No 45).
+    Section 31G: amended, on 1 December 2002, by [section 30][255] of the Takeovers Amendment Act 2002 (2002 No 45).

 ##### 31H Time for appeal